Presentation to Sightline on STAR Voting

 Honesty is the third critical pillar.
 We want to be able to simply vote our conscience.
 For some voters this could mean simply showing who their favorite is, but for those with a more nuanced opinion, this requires an expressive ballot where we can show how much we like multiple candidates and who we prefer to who.
 Voting honestly and expressively should be the primary incentive.

 As Gibbard and Satterthwaite showed above, it’s impossible to create a system where strategic voting is never beneficial, but we can make blatant dishonest voting not worth the trouble.
-We need a voting system that is highly accurate and representative when we are honest, but we also need a system that is highly accurate even if some voters try and game the system.
+We need a voting system that is highly accurate and representative when we are honest, but we also need a system that doesn't incentivize strategic voting in the first place and that is still highly accurate even if some voters try and game the system.